Indigenous traditions and symbols in handicrafts

 2. Talking sticks: a message of peace and respect

-3. The drums: the voice of the Earth
+3. Drums: the voice of the Earth

 In Indigenous culture, the drum is considered the voice of the Earth.
-Its steady rhythm symbolizes the heartbeat of nature and the universe.
+Its regular rhythm symbolizes the heartbeat of nature and the universe.
 Drums are often used in spiritual ceremonies and gatherings, where they serve to connect participants with natural energies and ancestors.
-Each drum is unique, often decorated with symbolic patterns or colors representing elements of nature.
+Each drum is unique, often decorated with symbolic motifs or colors representing elements of nature.
 Indigenous drums are not just instruments; they are sacred objects that promote healing, harmony, and spiritual connection.

 • Beads represent community and continuity, as they are often assembled to create symbolic patterns.